elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/player_skills.md

 file in the `/assets/static/images` folder.
 We'll create one called `character-right.gif` which will be exactly the same as `character.gif`.
 And we'll also create `character-left.gif`, which is the same image flipped along the horizontal axis.
-If you're using OS X, you can open the file in Preview and click the Tools > Flip Horizontal option.
+If you're using macOS, you can open the file in Preview and click the Tools > Flip Horizontal option.

 ![character-right.gif](images/movement/character-right.gif)